Report EU - Lamb and Sheep Meat - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Imports in the EU

-In value terms, lamb and sheep meat imports soared to $X in 2022.
-The total import value increased at an average annual rate of X% over the period from 2012 to 2022; the trend pattern indicated some noticeable fluctuations being recorded in certain years.
+In 2023, purchases abroad of lamb and sheep meat increased by X% to X tons, rising for the second year in a row after three years of decline.
+The total import volume increased at an average annual rate of X% over the period from 2012 to 2023; however, the trend pattern indicated some noticeable fluctuations being recorded in certain years.
 As a result, imports reached the peak and are likely to continue growth in the immediate term.

 Imports by Country

-In value terms, France ($X) constitutes the largest market for imported lamb and sheep meat in the European Union, comprising X% of total imports.
-The second position in the ranking was held by Germany ($X), with a X% share of total imports.
-It was followed by the Netherlands, with a X% share.
+In value terms, the largest lamb and sheep meat importing markets in the European Union were France ($X), Germany ($X) and the Netherlands ($X), with a combined X% share of total imports.

 Import Prices by Country

-In 2022, the import price in the European Union amounted to $X per ton, with an increase of X% against the previous year.
-Over the last decade, it increased at an average annual rate of X%.
+The import price in the European Union stood at $X per ton in 2023, waning by X% against the previous year.
+Over the period from 2012 to 2023, it increased at an average annual rate of X%.
 The growth pace was the most rapid in 2021 when the import price increased by X% against the previous year.
-The level of import peaked in 2022 and is expected to retain growth in the near future.
+The level of import peaked at $X per ton in 2022, and then shrank in the following year.

-From 2012 to 2022, the most notable rate of growth in terms of prices was attained by France (X%), while the other leaders experienced more modest paces of growth.
+From 2012 to 2023, the most notable rate of growth in terms of prices was attained by Portugal (X%), while the other leaders experienced more modest paces of growth.

 Source: IndexBox Platform